-- > No Change - If you choose this option, wireless security configuration will not change!
+- No Change If you choose this option, wireless security configuration will not change!
 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless". - 6.
-Click the Next button.
+For advanced settings, please refer to Section 4.6: Wireless. - Click the Next button.
 You will then see the Finish page.

-If you don't make any changes on the Wireless page, you will see the Finish page as shown in Figure 3-10.
+If you don't make any changes on the Wireless page, you will see the Finish page.
 Click the Finish button to finish the Quick Setup.